lina98st/fullstackopen/README.md

-# Fullstack Open 2025
+# Fullstack Open 2025 - Repository

-This repository contains my solutions and projects from the [Fullstack Open](https://fullstackopen.com/) course by the University of Helsinki.
+This repository contains exercises and projects from the Fullstack Open 2025 course by the University of Helsinki.
+The course covers modern web development with React, Node.js, MONGODB, testing, and more.

+---

 ## Contents

-- `part0/` – Fundamentals of the web, HTTP, and browser-server communication
+The repository is structured by parts (part1 to part7).
+Each part contains related exercises and projects.

+### Part 1
+- Introduction to React
-- `part1/` – Introduction to React, components, props, state
+- Basics of components, props, and state

+### Part 2
+- Communicating with server
+- State management and side effects with hooks

+### Part 3
+- Routing with React Router
+- Custom hooks
+- Forms

+### Part 4
+- Backend with Node.js and Express
+- MongoDB integration

+### Part 5
+- Testing React applications
+- Integration tests with Jest and React Testing Library

+### Part 6
+- State management with Redux and React-Redux

+### Part 7
-- `part2/` – Advanced React, forms, modular structure
+- Advanced React patterns
+- Custom hooks for resource management
+- Routing anecdotes project
+- Country search project
-- ...
+- Ultimate hooks project

-## Notes

-All exercises are completed independently as part of the learning process.
-No code has been copied from others.